What's On 2019

 Coffee Mornings - now on second Saturdays from 10 - 11.30 am.

 This Autumn the Quiz, held on Saturday 23rd November. made a profit of £410 for church hall improvements.
+The next quiz will be on Saturday March 21st.

 Annual Church Parish Meeting